(Approximate) Matrix Multiplication via Convolutions: Approximate Triple Product Polynomials

 This defines a randomized oblivious algorithm, which we denote by $\mathrm{RPF}$ (stands for Randomized PolyForm).
 Our goal is to understand the worst case error of this algorithm, meaning Note that the algorithm implicitly uses some indexing triplet, thus we define $\cE_G=\min_{(S,T,U)\in \cI(G,n)}\cE_{S,T,U}$ as the best algorithm error achieved by the group $G$.
-The error can be related with the \nameref{def:atpq}, as described in the next theorem.
-The proof is given in \autoref{app:polyform-tight-bound}.
-The general idea of the proof is using Yao's principle with a distribution over matrices with i.i.d. values in $\set{\pm 1}$, and showing that in expectation the RPF error is related with $\rho_n(G)$.